Follow us on LinkedIn Follow @BACFI

 Judicial Careers Portal - The Judicial Careers site brings together information and resources for people who are considering a position in the judiciary.
 This portal supports the work of the Judicial Diversity Committee and the Judicial Diversity and Inclusion Strategy.
 There are shadowing and mentoring opportunities for candidates from diverse backgrounds along with details on how to become a magistrate.
 To help bring roles to life, there is a section on day in the life of different types of judges.
 There is a vacancies page where candidates can search for various judicial positions, from District Judge to Circuit Judge and other positions in the senior judiciary.
 Vacancies will be published as and when roles are available.
 Please visit the site to find your next judicial role along with useful links from the Law Society, the Bar Council, Cilex and Judicial Appointments Commission.

 New 4.6 edition of The BSB Handbook (updated 31 December 2020) now available HERE.

 Masters of the Bench Candidacy - BACFI, with the help of the Inns, has put together an article on the processes and procedures of becoming a Bencher.
 All of the Inns are keen to attract more Benchers who are employed barristers so please read the article HERE and consider putting yourself forward.
 Please contact Sandra if you require any further details.

 Corporate membership of BACFI - BACFI offers corporate membership to firms employing barristers.
-For 2021/22 this will cost £300 and will enable your legal department to send 10 barristers or solicitors to BACFI seminars during the year.
+For 2023/24 this will cost £300 and will enable your legal department to send 10 barristers or solicitors to BACFI seminars during the year.
 Further details can be found HERE.
-Our current corporate members are The Legal Directorate of the Bank of England and Fulcrum Chambers.
+Our current corporate members are:

 Read BACFI’s The A-Z of Offering a Pupillage in Commerce and Industry HERE.